The 2022 Silent Movies Calendar: "Lobby Cards" Edition!

 - The 2017 calendar raised $2005 for the San Francisco Silent Film Festival

 - The 2016 calendar raised $1750 for Film Preservation Associates

 - The 2015 calendar raised $2300 for the Museum of Modern Art

 - The 2014 calendar raised $2240 for Film Preservation Associates

-The 2013 silent film calendar will benefit the George Eastman House.
+- The 2013 calendar raised $1808 for the George Eastman Museum

 - The 2009 calendar funds supported an internship in film preservation through the San Francisco Silent Film Festival.

-- The 2008 calendar funds supported the video restoration of Bardelys the Magnificent through Film Preservation Associates and Lobster Films.
+- The 2008 calendar funds supported the video restoration of Bardelys the Magnificent through Film Preservation Associates and Lobster Films

 - The 2007 calendar funds were donated to the George Eastman House.